Jorvalgl/Thresholderer/README.md

 Macro: https://github.com/Jorvalgl/Thresholderer/blob/main/Thresholderer_v17.1.ijm

-Tutorial on how to check results: https://youtu.be/TEuhpal7o5k
+Tutorial on how to manually check results: https://youtu.be/TEuhpal7o5k You may also check the results with the help of the macro ThresholdererFilters

 # Youtube list with tutorials
 https://youtube.com/playlist?list=PLY8pqcDoek20LcpgHfIXGbwXdwmFEjg-i&si=AbwhopzAknmf3SNd